adityarajsharma2393/Tic-Tac-Toe-AI-game/README.md

 *find_best_move()
 Identifies the optimal move for the AI by using the Minimax function.
 This function ensures that the AI always chooses its move strategically, without a hint of randomness.

-*main game loop
-Controls the game’s flow, alternating between player and AI moves.
-It checks for win or draw conditions after each move, ensuring that the game progresses smoothly and ends when someone wins or the board is full.

-##How to Play

-Run the game using: python3 tic_tac_toe_ai.py

-The game window will open with a 3x3 Tic-Tac-Toe grid.

-Click on any empty cell to place your "X" on the board.

-The AI will respond with an "O" in an optimal location.

-The game ends when either the player or AI wins (three in a row), or the game results in a draw if the grid is filled without a winner.